Y

 The problem

-Players found the combat engaging — but struggled with its complexity in a single session, especially under the pressure of the horror ambience.
-The fix was pacing, not cutting.
+Players found the combat engaging, but its complexity overwhelmed them in a single session, especially under the pressure of the horror ambience.
+We fixed it with pacing instead of cutting content.

 Key adjustments